Asaad27/simpa/README.md

     ./launch_SIMPA.sh r 2
     ./launch_SIMPA.sh r 3

-this will produce the graphs of the article.
+this will produce the graphs of the article (on random automata).

 then run